ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The entry associated with one of such updates contains a list of token hashes, such that: i) the corresponding revoked Access Tokens pertain to the requester; and ii) they were added to or removed from the TRL at that update.

    The AS MAY support this type of query.
-In such a case, the AS maintains the history of updates to the TRL resource as defined in {{sec-trl-endpoint-supporting-diff-queries}}.
+In such a case, the AS maintains the history of updates to the TRL as defined in {{sec-trl-endpoint-supporting-diff-queries}}.
 The processing of a diff query and the related response format are defined in {{ssec-trl-diff-query}}.

 If it supports diff queries, the AS MAY additionally support its "Cursor" extension, which has two benefits.
 First, the AS can avoid excessively big latencies when several diff entries have to be transferred, by delivering one adjacent subset at the time, in different diff query responses.
 Second, a requester can retrieve diff entries associated with TRL updates that, even if not the most recent ones, occurred after a TRL update indicated as reference point.

-If it supports the "Cursor" extension, the AS stores additional information when maintaining the history of updates to the TRL resource, as defined in {{sec-trl-endpoint-supporting-cursor}}.
+If it supports the "Cursor" extension, the AS stores additional information when maintaining the history of updates to the TRL, as defined in {{sec-trl-endpoint-supporting-cursor}}.
 Also, the processing of full query requests and diff query requests, as well as the related response format, are further extended as defined in {{sec-using-cursor}}.

 {{sec-trl-parameteters}} provides an aggregated overview of the parameters used by the TRL endpoint, when the AS supports diff queries and the "Cursor" extension.